kensun0/Parallel-Wavenet/README.md

 # Parallel-Wavenet

-Parallel wavenet have been implemented, codes will be placed here soon.
+Parallel wavenet has been implemented, codes will be placed here soon.